andreasabel/inCode/entry/purely-functional-typed-models-1.md

 libraries, but the main themes and messages won't be *about* haskell, but rather about differentiable programming in a purely functional typed setting in general.
 This isn't a Haskell post as much as it is an exploration, using Haskell syntax/libraries to implement the points.
+The *backprop* library is roughly equivalent to [autograd](https://github.com/HIPS/autograd) in python, so all of the ideas apply there as well.

 Essence of a Model
 ------------------